Viichuuu/POOAirport/README.md

 Javier López Ranero

 1. Introduction
-  This document describes and presents our design of the
+  This document describes and presents our design of the implementation of an airport